tezizzm/DotNetCoreWorkshopAdvanced/Exercises/Exercise #7 Security.md

         </div>
         ```

-   2. Create a view call AccessDenied.cshtml with the following definition.
+   2. Create a view in the Views > Home folder called `AccessDenied.cshtml` with the following definition.
 This view will be displaying when a user is authenticated but not authorized to view a resource.

         ```cs
         @{